argenos/zotero-mdnotes/docs/_docs/templates.md

 ### Mdnotes Default Template

-This template is used when you use the menu `Create mdnotes file`.
+This template is used when you use the menu `Create mdnotes file` or when you have the single-file setting and choose `Batch export`.
+You can add (or remove) any [item placeholder](/docs/placeholders/#item-placeholders) to your template.
+Depending on your workflow and settings, you should edit this template or leave it empty so that information is not repeated multiple times.

 {% raw %}